chocolatey/chocolatey-workshop/ReadMe.md

 1. Run `choco install 1password -s . -y`. **NOTE**: We uninstalled this with auto sync in an earlier exercise.
 1. Note in the install how it automatically loads up the prerequisites functions and makes them available without any more work on the part of the installation scripts.

+**NOTE**: Learn more at https://chocolatey.org/docs/how-to-create-extensions.

-### Exercise 18: Create a package template for MSIs
+### Exercise 19: Create a package template for MSIs
 1. Run `choco new msi.template`.
 1. Delete the `msi.template\tools` directory.
 1. Create `templates\msi.nuspec.template` and add the following contents:
     ~~~powershell
     <?xml version="1.0" encoding="utf-8"?>
     <package xmlns="http://schemas.microsoft.com/packaging/2015/06/nuspec.xsd">